LLC vs C-corp

 Members usually govern and execute everything

 Shareholders elect board members who govern the corporation.
-These board members choose officers(including president, vice president, etc) who execute stuff
+These board members choose officers(including the president, vice president, etc.) who

 Definition